WeblateOrg/weblate/docs/admin/addons.rst

 Original commit messages are kept, but authorship is lost unless "Per author" is selected, or the commit message is customized to include it.

+.. versionadded:: 4.1

+The original commit messages can optionally be overridden with a custom commit message.

+Trailers (commit lines like ``Co-authored-by: ...``) can optionally be removed from the original commit messages and appended to the end of the squashed commit message.

 .. _addon-weblate.json.customize:

 Customize JSON output